-A brief guide to audit assignment reporting
+A brief guide to assignment reporting

 You’ll report to stakeholders with your opinion on the effectiveness of the controls in place to manage risk, a balanced overview of key effective controls and to agree on actions that will address the key issues.